 What do the polls say about women and whether or not they like pubic hair?

 There have been a lot of polls on this topic.
-We weren't the first to ask, do women like pubic hair or whether men should exfoliate their penises and pay attention to penis grooming.
+We weren't the first to ask if women like pubic hair or whether men should pay attention to groin grooming.
 We won't be the last.
 With all of that data, you're going to run into some discrepancies.
 There's this weird thing where not all women are completely identical.
 No one gets it, but here we are.

 So, we looked at several polls and averaged the results.
 We're going to cover the basics first.
 Then, we'll get into some of the deeper topics of what women like.